Yue Qian

 Qian, Yue* and Wen Fan*.
 (2022).
 “The Early 2020 COVID-19 Outbreak in China and Subsequent Flourishing: Medium-Term Effects and Intervening Mechanisms.”
 Society and Mental Health, 13(3), 208-226. (*co-first authorship)

 Fan, Wen*, Yue Qian*, and Yongai Jin.
 (2021).
-“Stigma, Perceived Discrimination, and Mental Health during China’s COVID-19 Outbreak: A Mixed-Methods Investigation.”
+“Stigma, Perceived Discrimination, and Mental Health During China’s COVID-19 Outbreak: A Mixed-Methods Investigation.”
 Journal of Health and Social Behavior, 62(4), 562-581. (*co-first authorship)

 Qian, Yue* and Yang Hu*.
 (2021).
-“Couples’ Changing Work Patterns in the United Kingdom and the United States during the COVID-19 Pandemic.”
+“Couples’ Changing Work Patterns in the United Kingdom and the United States During the COVID-19 Pandemic.”
 Gender, Work & Organization, 28(S2), 535-553. (*co-first authorship)

 Fuller, Sylvia and Yue Qian.
 (2021).
 “Covid-19 and The Gender Gap in Employment Among Parents of Young Children in Canada.”
 Gender & Society, 35(2), 206-217.